-Qualification Level Minimum IELTS Scores Minimum AUT AE Grades Doctorate 6.5 overall with 7 in Writing and all bands 6.0 or higher Postgraduate Programmes (Masters, Postgraduate Diplomas, Postgraduate Certificates and Bachelor with Honours) 6.5 overall with all bands 6 or higher B+ overall with all grades B or higher Graduate Diplomas and Certificates and Conjoint Programmes of Study Bachelor's Degree ^a 6 overall with all bands 5.5 or higher B overall with all grades C+ or higher
+Qualification Level Minimum IELTS Scores Minimum AUT AE Grades Doctorate 6.5 overall with 7 in Writing and all bands 6.0 or higher Postgraduate Programmes (Masters, Postgraduate Diplomas, Postgraduate Certificates and Bachelor with Honours) 6.5 overall with all bands 6 or higher B+ overall with all grades B or higher Graduate Diplomas and Certificates and Conjoint Programmes of Study Bachelor's Degree ^a 6 overall with all bands 5.5 or higher B overall with all grades C+ or higher a.

-Qualification Level Minimum IELTS Scores Minimum AUT AE Grades Diplomas Depending on particular diploma, either Depending on particular diploma, either 6 overall with all bands 5.5 or higher, or B overall with all grades C+ or higher, 7.0 0.00000 5.5 overall with all bands 5 or higher or C+ overall with all grades C or higher Certificates 5.5 overall with all bands 5 or higher C+ overall with all grades C or higher a.
 This includes the Bachelor of Engineering (Honours).

+Qualification Level Minimum IELTS Scores Minimum AUT AE Grades Diplomas Depending on particular diploma, either Depending on particular diploma, either 6 overall with all bands 5.5 or higher, or B overall with all grades C+ or higher, or bands 5 or higher C+ overall with all grades C or higher Certificates 5.5 overall with all bands 5 or higher C+ overall with all grades C or higher